The Zika Virus Travel Advice Guide

 Precautions for Partners of Pregnant or Soon-to-be Pregnant Women

 Partners can spread the Zika virus for a couple of months after recovering from the virus.
-For the most caution, avoid sexual contact or use a condom with your partner during pregnancy.
-If you have traveled to a region where the Zika virus spreads, wait three months before conception.
+Avoid sexual contact or use a condom with your partner during pregnancy.
+The male partner should wait at least three months before conception to prevent fetal complications.

 If you are traveling in a region where multiple mosquito-borne illnesses are spreading, you may need a medical provider to determine which virus has infected you.
 Urine and/or blood tests are used to confirm suspected cases of the Zika virus.